-ISBT 128 is the global standard for the terminology, identification, labeling, and information transfer of human blood, cell, tissue, and organ products across international borders and disparate health care systems.
-It is used in more than 60 countries across six continents and is widely endorsed.
+ISBT 128 is the global standard for the terminology, identification, labeling, and information transfer of medical products of human origin (including blood, cell, tissue, and organ products) across international borders and disparate health care systems.
+It is used in more than 70 countries across six continents and is widely endorsed.

 The standard has been designed to ensure the highest levels of accuracy, safety, and efficiency for the benefit of donors, patients, and ISBT 128 licensed facilities worldwide.